How to Grill Corn in the Husk Over a Campfire

 Corn on the Cob Topping Ideas

-Classic - roll corn in a good hunk of butter and sprinkle with sea salt.
+Classic - roll corn in a good hunk of butter and sprinkle it with sea salt.
 (I like a little freshly ground pepper too!)

 Cajun spice - season with Cajun seasoning and a squeeze of lime juice.